hessler/lc-component-library-io/docs/docs/Themes/index.md

+---
+sidebar_position: 3
+title: Themes
+---

 # Themes

-The `Themes` package holds the available themes for the component library.
+The `themes` package holds the available themes for the library.